Vanishing ordered moment in the frustrated triangular lattice antiferromagnet CuNdO$_2$: Methods

-\textbf{Neutron diffracton:} Powder neutron diffraction was performed on the HB-2A beamline at the High Flux Isotope Reactor (HFIR) at Oak Ridge National Lab (ORNL).
+Powder neutron diffraction was performed on the HB-2A beamline at the High Flux Isotope Reactor (HFIR) at Oak Ridge National Lab (ORNL).
 A 2-gram sample of CuNdO$_2$ was loaded in an aluminum sample can with an over-pressure of He (10~atm).
-A base temperature of 0.25~K was achieved using a $^3$He insert with an Oxford Instruments Variox $^4$He cryostat.
+A base temperature of 0.25~K was achieved using a dry Oxford Instruments’ Heliox-7 system.
 High statistics (12 hour) scans were collected with a neutron wavelength of $\lambda = 2.41$~\AA\ above (1~K) and below (0.25~K) the magnetic ordering transition.
-The diffraction patterns were refined with FullProf~\cite{rodriguez1993recent} and representation analysis for candidate magnetic structures was performed with SARAh~\cite{wills2000new}. \\
+The diffraction patterns were refined with FullProf~\cite{rodriguez1993recent} and representation analysis for candidate magnetic structures was performed with SARAh~\cite{wills2000new}.